taw/etwng/db/README.txt

 ./db_unpack db/foo_tables/foo converted/foo_tables/foo.tsv

-When converting directories, the entire subdirectory structure will be recreated in target directory as well.
+When converting directories, the entire subdirectory structure will be recreated in target directory as well, skipping only files which are impossible to convert.

+To convert back do likewise:

+./db_pack tsvs/ db/
+./db_pack tsvs/foo_tables/foo.tsv db/foo_tables/foo

 === DB format ===